Installing Xamarin.iOS on Windows

-- Connect Visual Studio to the Mac Build Host - Visual Studio must be connected to the Mac Build Host before it can work with iOS projects.
+- Connect Visual Studio to the Mac – Visual Studio must be connected to the Mac build host before it can build Xamarin.iOS projects.

-- Configure the Visual Studio Toolbar - Lets you easily access Xamarin.iOS features.
+- Configure the Visual Studio Toolbar – This will let you easily access Xamarin.iOS features in Visual Studio.

 Visual Studio Toolbar Configuration

-You must manually configure the Visual Studio toolbars, as they will be necessary to perform certain operations.
-First open the View > Toolbars menu and make sure the iOS entry is selected.
+To configure the toolbar first open the View > Toolbars menu and make sure the iOS entry is selected.
 Choose the menu item as shown in this screenshot—it should be ticked to indicate that the toolbar is visible: